Best of Albania Tour Description

 Morning drive to Elbasan.
-Short stop to visit the ruins of the Ottoman fortress in the city center and St. Mary’s Orthodox Church.
+Short stop to visit the ruins of the Ottoman fortress in the city center and St. Mary Orthodox Church.
 Continue on to Pogradec alongside the banks of Shkumbini river, traveling through the Domosdova plateau, site of Skanderbeg’s first victory over the Turks in 1444.
 En-route stop in Lin to visit the mosaics and the archaeological site.
 Lunch at local restaurant.
 Free afternoon to enjoy the panoramic view of the area.
-Try a local dinner of the Koran fish, which is a specialty of Lake Ohrid.
-Overnight at hotel “Millenium” or “Enkelana.”
+Enjoy a local dinner of the Koran fish.
+Overnight at hotel “Millennium” or “Enkelana.”
 (B, D)

 Day 5: Tushemisht – Korca – Voskopoja – Korca

 After breakfast, early departure for Korca, one of the most important cities in South-Eastern Albania.
 Visit the Museum of Medieval Arts and Birra Korca factory, which produces one of most famous beers of Albania.
 Continue to the isolated mountain village of Voskopoja, one of the most important towns in the European part of the Ottoman empire during the 18th century.
 Voskopoja claims distinction for the first printing house in the Balkans established in 1720 and the Academia of Voskopoja founded in 1744.
 Visit the Church of St. Nicholas, which is a treasure of early 18th century frescoes.
 Portraits of saints, emperors, and warriors and scenes from the Bible fill every foot of the interior and the outside porch.
 Return to Korca to visit the First Albanian School, the Old Korca bazaar, and Mirahori Mosque.
 Dinner and overnight at hotel “Regency” or “Life Gallery.”
 (B, D)